FreeZeroDays/TTPs/Miscellaneous/Segmentation_Testing_Notes.md

 ## Basic Checks

-Below are some basic commands to use when performing a segmentation test.
-These should be modified in order to be more thorough.
+Below are some basic commands to use when performing a segmentation test. \
+It should be noted that these should be modified in order to be more thorough.

 ### ICMP
 ```nmap -sn 10.0.0.0/24 -oA ICMP_Check```